-Further information about consulting with Aboriginal and Torres Strait Islander communities can be found in the NSW Department of Communities and Justice publication, Working with Aboriginal People and Communities, available on the website: facs.nsw.gov.au9
+Further information about consulting with Aboriginal and Torres Strait Islander communities can be found in the Communities NSW publication, Working with Aboriginal Families and Communities, available on the website: community.nsw.gov.au11

-Working together
+12.7 Working together

 When consulting face-to-face or by telephone, be prepared to talk generally before getting to the purpose of your call.
 This is often a part of the rapport and trust building process used by community members.
 Using a too-direct approach for important issues may inhibit effective communication.